sjgray/cbmSD/readme.txt

 3) cbmSD-xd
            Proprietary cable solution for PET/CBM machines.
-           Pass-thru board connects to back of computer, with ribbon cable to SD card board.
+           Several Pass-thru boards connect to back of computer, with ribbon cable to SD card board.
            No expensive IEEE cable required.

 You will need a simple cassette port power plug or you can power it with a standard 5V adapter with barrel jack.